helloworld22-joshua/Calculator-v.3/README.md

 # Calculator-v.3
-A "simple" calculator that calculates strings.
+A simple calculator that calculates strings.